 Our names are in the Book of Life together.
 Why should we squabble and fuss?
 We are all in the same family.
 We all belong to the same Lord.

 A successful and victorious past is no guarantee of a victorious present or future.

 We cannot ride on past victories.
 Every day is a new day with the Lord.
 We may have been successful in the past, but that does not mean that we will be successful in the present.
 Satan is a great counter-attacker.

 We cannot afford to break fellowship with others.
 It costs too much.
 It hurts too much.
 We contaminate our wife or husband with our negative attitude.
 Our children get infected.
-It is too expensive on our family.
+It is too expensive for our family.

-As long as we have any ill will in our heart toward anyone, we are out of fellowship with the Lord.
+As long as we have any ill will in our hearts toward anyone, we are out of fellowship with the Lord.
 God does not answer prayer the same way as when we are in fellowship.
 We hold unconfessed sin in our lives.
 We project ourselves out of the circumference of the will of God.
 We try to carry on spiritual business as usual and cannot do it.
 That is why we have lost interest; that is why we are so critical of God’s work.
 We are sour.
-Although we hurt by criticism, that is no reason to break fellowship.
+Although we are hurt by criticism, that is no reason to break fellowship.

 God greatly used Euodia and Syntyche.
 Now they were on the shelf.
-God will not use us as long as we carry a chip on our shoulder.
+God will not use us as long as we carry a chip on our shoulders.
 We need to laugh at ourselves once in a while.
 If we do not laugh at ourselves, we will never make a great servant of Jesus Christ.
 We should not take ourselves too seriously.
 We cannot believe everything people say about us.
 Life is too short, eternity is too long, and there is too much at stake to get caught up in vicious retaliatory cycles.

 Are you playing the game of spiritual king of the mountain?
-Are you trying to pull other believers down to gain the ascendancy?
+Are you trying to pull other believers down to gain ascendancy?